zlt0518/MIE1628-2025S-Cloud-Based-Data-Analytics/A1/README.md

 Installing Hadoop is arguably the HARDEST part of this assignment, and maybe even the hardest part of the entire course!

-For this assignment, I do not recommend installing Hadoop on your local machine as per instructions provided by the instructor since it will take tons of time to firgure out useless version errors :(
+For this assignment, I do not recommend installing Hadoop on your local machine as per instructions provided by the instructor since it will take tons of time to firgure out useless version errors 🫠

 If you use Windows, I suggest working on this assignment using docker with MapReduce and using Java instead of Python as programming language
-(FYI: I could not manage to get Python work on Docker after trying diffent methods for a few hours...So I do not suggest you to waste your time on that LOL)
+(FYI: I could not manage to get Python work on Docker after trying multiple methods for a few hours...So I do not suggest you to waste your time on that LOL)

 Relevent Links: